yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## Reset previous routing choices

 *Client App* MAY offer end-user a "reset" option, which discards previously stored cookies.
-If among the stored cookies were routing cookies, their absence will re-prompt end-user for routing decisions.
+If among the stored cookies were routing cookies, their absence will cause end-user to be prompted for routing decisions.

 ## Retry of App2App after App2Web